bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 hat values are necessarily between 0 and 1 with larger values indicating greater (potential for) leverage.

-After leverage, there are quite a few ways to probe for **influence.
+After leverage, there are quite a few ways to probe for **influence**.
 These
 are:

   * `dffits` - change in the predicted response when the $i^{th}$ point is deleted in fitting the model.